jjatria/AI-FANN/README.md

 If called with no positional arguments, this method returns the bit fail limit used during training.
 If called with a positional argument, it will be coerced to a [Num] and set as the new limit.
-In that case, this method returns the value that has been set.

 The bit fail limit is used during training when the stop function is set to `FANN_STOPFUNC_BIT` (see [train-stop-function](#train-stop-function)).